 - 4. Section 3.3 of PA1-15 in that it incorporates multiple residential blocks distributed throughout the three development phases.
 The location of the 4 blocks west of Farley Road and 1 block abutting the commercial block are generally consistent with the corresponding locations of the Multiple Residential designation; while the 1 block east of Farley Road (in the East Phase) is located within the Neighbourhood Residential, which does allows a limited amount of multiple dwellings preferably in locations along higher order streets.
 All 6 blocks are located with frontage on collector streets per the Secondary Plan policy.
 The multiple residential blocks are configured for a townhouse form with rear lanes and garages.
 On a whole, preliminary concepts demonstrate a density for all 6 multiple blocks that ranges between 24 and 32 units per hectare depending on the shape and layout efficiency of the block.
 Although some blocks would be below the minimum density target of 30 in the Medium Density Residential classification, the unique nature of the proposed townhouse types with rear lanes townhouses maintains the intent of the Medium Density Residential for a higher intensity form of development. - Section 3.4 of PA1-15 in it defines an appropriate list of permitted uses and built form regulations that ensure a small-scale character and neighbourhood-servicing function for the commercial block together with permissions for residential uses as part of a mixeduse development. - 6.
 Section 3.5 of PA1-15 in that it maintains the existing farm house in its current location as a block to the southwest of Street A and Farley Road.
 The area surrounding this general intersection maintains the intent of a focus for the broader neighbourhood per the Mixed-Use Area policies of the Secondary, although with a residential focus and a combination of park and natural areas coupled with street-fronting, rear lane townhouse dwellings. - 7.
 Section 3.7 of PA1-15 in that it incorporates three parks in keeping with the direction of the Secondary Plan.
-The central park's configuration and size (1.81 hectare) is generally consistent with the Secondary Plan's land use schedule and policies.
-The northern park's configuration is consistent with the Secondary Plan, although it located on the other side of the collector street and is larger in size (0.93 hectares) as part of the satisfaction of parkland dedication requirements.
-The southern park's location and size (1.27 hectares) differs from the direction of the Secondary Plan which illustrated a smaller park situated further to the east south of the Nichol Drain, given the desire for locating a larger park to satisfy parkland dedication requirements and coordination with the location of the trail system abutting the Site.
+The central park's configuration and size (1.82 hectare) is generally consistent with the Secondary Plan's land use schedule and policies.
+North of the Nichol Drain along Street A, the western park's configuration is consistent with the Secondary Plan, although it located on the other side of the collector street and is larger in size (0.93 hectares) as part of the satisfaction of parkland dedication requirements, while the new eastern park abutting the wetland was incorporated at the request of the Township.
+The previous larger park along the Elora-Cataract Trailway was divided into two smaller parks at the bends of Colborne to contribute to take advantage of locations alongside the Elora-Cataract Trailway for access purposes.
+The remainder of this previous park was added as a new park in the northeast quadrant of neighbourhood in keeping with the general direction of the Secondary Plan for a park in that area.
 The above refinements to the park system are contemplated by the Secondary Plan, which provided by Section 5.4 a) that the "specific location, configuration, and size of parks shall be confirmed during the plan of subdivision process".
-The proposed size of the southern park better reflects the nature of a neighbourhood level park and is better positioned to take advantage of a location alongside the Elora-Cataract Trailway for access purposes.